alekseymakhankov/hyper-tree/README.md

 ---|---
 id | tree id, required
 data | tree-like data
-filter | function to filter tree nodes sort | function to sort tree nodes defaultOpened | if true, all parent will be opened multipleSelect | if true, a several nodes can be selected idKey | set the data id key, e.g. 'id' childrenKey | set the children key, e.g. 'children'
+filter? | function to filter tree nodes sort? | function to sort tree nodes defaultOpened? | if true, all parent will be opened multipleSelect? | if true, a several nodes can be selected idKey? | set the data id key, e.g. 'id' childrenKey? | set the children key, e.g. 'children'

 ### useTreeState output